My shopping cart

 Your cart is currently empty.Continue Shopping

-What is a European cut diamond?
-When diamonds were cut during the 1890s to 1930s, they were primarily chosen for carat weight.
+When diamonds were cut between the 1890s and 1930s, they were primarily chosen for carat weight.
 These diamonds were also cut and measured by hand.
-Diamond cutters during this time period focused on how to maximize a diamond’s sparkle in candlelight.
+Diamond cutters during this time period cut the stones by candlelight, and they focused on how to maximize each diamond’s sparkle in the candlelight.
 That means each European cut diamond is unique due to its painstakingly handcrafted design.

-The old European cut was a classic choice during the turn of the 20th century and inspired the rise in popularity of the round cut diamond design all the way into the modern era.
+The old European cut was a classic choice during the turn of the 20th century and inspired the rise in popularity of the round cut diamond design in the modern era.
 However, the European cut has a distinct originality because of the way each diamond and engagement ring setting was created by hand.
 While these diamonds are more likely to have an imperfect cut, they answer the question, “Are old European cut diamonds valuable?” with a resounding yes.
 As time passes, fewer European cut diamonds will be available, though their timeless designs will endure.
-This makes them all the more rare.
+This makes them all the more rare and special.

-The choice of an old European cut diamond engagement ring is ultimately a choice of design and style that suits your interests.
-When you select an OEC diamond to sit in your vintage ring setting, you are investing in a piece of history that has likely been worn by others over the decades.
-These pieces of jewelry are also referred to as estate jewelry because they have had previous owners.
-Both high demand and value are placed on estate jewelry, especially when the previous owners are well-known icons and celebrities of decades past.
+Selecting an old European cut diamond engagement ring is ultimately a choice of design and style that suits your interests.
+When you select this kind of diamond to sit in your vintage ring setting, you are investing in a piece of history that has likely been worn by many others over the decades.
+In fact, these pieces of jewelry are referred to as estate jewelry because they have had previous owners.
+Both high demand and value are placed on estate jewelry, especially when the previous owners were well-known icons and celebrities of decades past.

 If you want to find a one-of-a-kind engagement ring for your loved one, a vintage European cut diamond ring is a great option to consider.
-The European cut spanned multiple eras of antique and vintage engagement rings.
+The European cut spanned multiple eras of antique and vintage engagement rings, making it both timeless and classic.
 The Edwardian era designs at the turn of the century involved ornate and intricate patterns, often surrounding an old European cut center stone.
 The Art Deco era introduced a more architectural style to engagement ring settings, with symmetrical and geometric designs.
-Baguette side stones became a popular style to accent a European cut center stone.
+And then baguette side stones became a popular style to accent a European cut center stone.

-You will see a stunning variety of old European cut diamond rings for sale at Roman Malakov.
-Visit the NYC location or schedule an appointment now, and the kind and knowledgeable staff can help you find the best European cut diamond ring for you!
+At Roman Malakov, you will see a stunning variety of old European cut diamond rings for sale.
+Visit Roman Malakov in NYC’s Diamond District location or book an appointment now for an online or in-person consultation, and our kind and knowledgeable staff can help you find the best European cut diamond ring for you!